dzhdmitry/backbone-viewport/README.md

 ## Extending classes

-SPA classes are unsuitable to usage and must be extended.
+SPA classes are unsuitable for end use and must be extended.
 At least, `.template()` must be provided for `SPA.View`:

 ```javascript